Cristina-Sa20/Avocado-EV3/README.md

 -Location: Mounted at the front of the robot to maximize the field of view.

--Reason for selection: Provides fast and reliable real-time color recognition, allowing the robot to identify the pillar color before executing a turn.
+-Reason for selection: Provides fast and reliable real-time color recognition, allowing the robot to identify the pillar color for the robot to make a decision for the turn.

 -Role in the robot:

-🟢 Green pillar → Left turn
+Green pillar → Left turn

-🔴 Red pillar → Right turn
+Red pillar → Right turn

--Advantage: Reduces processing time compared to image processing and improves navigation accuracy during obstacle avoidance.
+-Advantage: Reduces processing time compared to image processing.

 ---